JerryTsengs/react-namelist-app-v1/README.md

 A React Name List App, using React hooks, useEffect, useState, and useRef.

-It can be add, remove, edit name list.
+It can be add, remove, edit name lists.